brazil-data-cube/wtss.py/docs/sphinx/usage.rst

         :width: 640px

-More examples can be found in the `examples directory <https://github.com/brazil-data-cube/wtss.py/tree/master/examples>`_.
+More examples can be found in the :ref:`Section Examples <Examples>`.

 Command-Line Interface (CLI)